The Cheapest Liability-Only Car Insurance in 2022

 MoneyGeek’s analysis found that drivers can save up to 47% on their insurance policies by shopping around for car insurance online and getting multiple quotes.

 When searching for the best auto insurance, consider getting quotes from at least three different companies.
 Keep in mind that many factors influence liability-only car insurance rates.
 The easiest way to shop and compare is to get multiple online quotes for free.
+In most cases, shopping online can also get you a policy on the same day.

 In order to get an accurate quote, make sure you have the following information at the ready: the make, model and year of the vehicle that needs to be insured; the information for any drivers in the household; and your current address, former addresses and the occupations of all the drivers on the policy.